Blogs Related to Anxiety:

 We all carry things with us that have affected us, that constrain and limit our life.
 Anxiety.
 That’s a part of living life and being a human-being, a human that experiences, experiences things that are not understood.
-Understanding that leads us to continuing becoming and growing.
+Understanding through our felt experience leads us to continuing becoming and growing.

 Anxiety, as a word, is tossed around fairly frequently today.
 It’s treated like any other illness.
 A result of largely external factors that we have created over the past couple centuries, such as stress.
 Of course stress can certainly make us feel anxious.
 Here in Seattle, the city life and constant humdrum and rat race can take a great toll on a human being.
 The constant noise and stimuli and go-go-go pace of life results in us being unable to take proper care of ourselves.
 A lack of time and everything constantly vying for our attention prevents us from being introspective and realizing our true selves, our true wants and desires.

 Your Feelings and Being-In-The-World

 Our modern society, particularly in large cities like Seattle, provide ample distraction from our suffering and pain.
 We often think of our pain as being outside of us, external; something that can be willed or managed away.
 Both our society and most interpretations of religion promote the idea that there is something wrong with suffering, that suffering must be ignored and that the emotions it elicits must be silenced.
 To the world, strength is the promotion of a happy front, of never showing the pain or stress of daily life, of not allowing these things to affect us, of learning to repress their existence.
 But we all feel this way sometimes.
 Perhaps we do not want to be reminded of it.
 For this reason, Rollo May in his book Existence, noted that as therapists we begin to wonder who it is we are treating, the individual, or the cultural presence and values within the individual.